 AI Trainer

 An AI trainer is a human contributor who provides feedback, labels data, and evaluates model outputs to improve artificial intelligence systems through RLHF (reinforcement learning from human feedback, a machine learning technique where human preferences guide model behavior).
-Job postings for AI trainers increased by over 150% in the past two years according to Research.com, driven by frontier AI labs spending roughly $1 billion each per year on human training data.
-The data collection and labeling market hit $3.77 billion in 2024 according to Grand View Research.
+Job postings for AI trainers have increased sharply in the past two years, driven by frontier AI labs investing heavily in human training data.
+The data collection and labeling market has grown into a multi-billion-dollar industry.
 AI trainers work on platforms like Outlier (operated by Scale AI), DataAnnotation.tech, and Mercor to rate responses, write justifications, and teach models through iterative correction cycles.

 Understanding the AI trainer role is essential for anyone considering how to become an AI evaluator or pursuing AI Evaluator Certification through Annotation Academy.